Getting Organized

 Drawers:

-• If you need a clean surface, use contact paper on the drawer.
+• To keep a clean surface, use contact paper on the drawer.

 • Group items with small baskets or dividers.